-On Purpose London October 2017 Fellow, now Project Manager for the Women4Climate Tech Challenge at C40 Cities
+On Purpose London October 2017 Fellow, now Advisor to the Board President at C40 Cities

 Pauline always wanted to work on the protection of the environment, but found herself in e-commerce gaining great management skills in the non-environmentally friendly fashion industry.
 This is how she managed the sector change.

 Can you tell me about your background and your career prior to On Purpose?